-This warning label is positioned on the LH and RH side door, the door of the MCV box and engine hood.
+This warning label is positioned on the LH and RH side cover, the side cover of the MCV and engine hood.

-- A Be sure to support the stay when the door needs to be opened. - A Be careful that the opened door may be closed by the external or natural force like strong wind.
+- ▲ Be sure to support the stay when the door needs to be opened. - ♠ Be careful that the opened door may be closed by the external or natural force like strong wind.

-- 11) ENGINE HOOD SHEARING (item 15) This warning label is positioned on the engine hood. - ▲ Don't open the engine hood during the engine's running.
+11) ENGINE HOOD SHEARING (item 15)

+This warning label is positioned on the engine hood.

+- ▲ Don't open the engine hood during the engine's running.
 Stay clear of rotating parts. - ▲ Don't touch exhaust pipe or it may cause severe burn.